desci-labs/rfps-and-microgrants/README.md

 # Requests for Proposals (RFPs)

 RFPs are tasks outlined and specifcally requested by the Labs team.
 You can find RFPs listed as issues on this repo (they are also linked below).
-To begin a discussion or submit a proposal for an RFP, please reply to the issue of the RFP you are submitting to using the template provided below.
+To begin a discussion or ask a question about an RFP, simply comment on the issue.
+To submit a proposal for an RFP, please use the template provided below to reply to the appropriate issue.

 ## RFP Template
 **1. Who is on the team?**